 MATERIALS: You may choose to bring pencils and sketchbooks or notebooks for students to draw and write during the self-guided portion of your visit.
-Check out our teacher resources, the digital guide on Bloomberg Connects, and the tips and techniques for onsite engagement document for more inspiration.
+Check out the digital guide on Bloomberg Connects and the tips and techniques for onsite engagement document on p.
+16 for more inspiration.

-MAP: Access an up-to-date map of Storm King under the heading "Visitor Map" on our "Visit" webpage, or pick up a map when you arrive at the Art Center.
+MAP: Access an up-to-date map of Storm King on our "Plan Your Visit" webpage, or pick up a map when you arrive at the Art Center.
 The digital guide on Bloomberg Connects features a live map.